yamahigashi/unofficial-fabricengine-documents-ja/Source/GettingStartedGuide/index.rst

 |FABRIC_PRODUCT_NAME| is an accessible and portable development framework that helps visual effects and games studios reduce the cost and risk of building high-performance custom tools. |FABRIC_PRODUCT_NAME| allows users to easily create standalone applications or extend their content creation applications without needing a deep understanding multi-threading or GPU coding, or technical languages like C++.

-Included with Fabric 2 is a standalone utility called :dfn:`Fabric Standalone` as well as a series of integrations into existing DCC (Digital Content Creation) applications, such as Autodesk Maya or Softimage.
+Included with Fabric 2 is a standalone utility called :dfn:`Fabric Standalone` as well as a series of integrations into existing DCC (Digital Content Creation) applications, such as Autodesk Maya, The Foundry MODO or Autodesk Softimage.

 You can use the :dfn:`Fabric Standalone` to get familiar with the |FABRIC_PRODUCT_NAME| visual programming paradigm, and also to write your very first KL node directly within the application (see :ref:`CANVASUSERGUIDE` for more information).